cdsnlab/AIoTVirt/README.md

-# Chameleon: An Application-Aware Virtualization Architecture for Edge IoT Clouds
+# An Application-Aware Virtualization Architecture for Edge IoT Clouds

 ## Development environment